msc-acse/acse-9-independent-research-project-OliverJBoom/Docs/intro.rst

 Examples and Usage
 ------------------

+All examples can be found within the Forecaster/Notebooks folder.

-Generic regression examples for univariate and multi-variate problems are contained within the POC (proof of concept) notebooks.
+Generic regression examples for univariate and multi-variate problems are contained within the "generic" notebooks.

-For examples relating to industrial metal price forecasting, univariate and multivariate examples can be found in the LSTM notebook, while a multi-task learning example can be found in the LSTM MTL notebook.
+For examples relating to industrial metal price forecasting; univariate, multivariate and multi-task examples can be found in the "metals forecaster" notebooks.